tiliajs/tilia/website/src/pages/compare.md

 **📖 Pro tip:** With tilia, your team can build highly performant applications while maintaining industry best practices around separation of concerns, behavior driven development, and immutability. {.pro}

-The [todo app](https://github.com/tiliajs/todo-app-ts) is a great example of an application built with Tilia and using the Diagonal Architecture pattern (separation of concerns, dependency injection, state machines).
+The [todo app](/todo-app-ts) is an example of an application built with Tilia and using the Diagonal Architecture pattern (separation of concerns, dependency injection, state machines).

 </section>